SoftwareAG/c8y-docs/content/edge/usage-bundle/connecting-devices.md

 Before you connect a Modbus device

-* check if the agent is running,
+* Check if the agent is running.
-* register the Modbus agent.
+* Register the Modbus agent.
 This only has to be done once as a preparation step and is not required for every Modbus device.
+* Next, you must register the device in the Device Management application with the device ID: “linux-agent".

 #### How to check/change the agent state